ibm-cloud-docs/containers/performance.md

 By default, the CPU of your worker nodes allocates RAM in chunks, or pages, of 4 KB.
 When your app requires more RAM, the system must continue to look up more pages, which can slow down processing.
 With huge pages, you can increase the page size to 2 MB to increase performance for your RAM-intensive apps like databases for artificial intelligence (AI), internet of things (IoT), or machine learning workloads.
 For more information about huge pages, see [the Linux kernel documentation](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt){: external}.

 You can reboot the worker node and the huge pages configuration persists.
-However, the huge pages configuration does **not** persist across any other worker node life cycle operations.
+However, the huge pages configuration doesn't persist across any other worker node life cycle operations.
 You must repeat the enablement steps each time that you update, reload, replace, or add worker nodes.
 {: important}